giannisjome/arcadegame/README.md

 * The **app.js** which includes the in-game functionality, like player and enemy movement, score, lives , etc.

 ## Run the project
-To tun the project, open the index.html file.
+To run the project, open the index.html file.

 ## How to play
 Use the arrows keys and try to reach your player in the water!